 About Gordon Emery

-Born on the edge of the Lake District in the small market town of Ulverston, Gordon was brought up visiting the lakes and fells, where he still goes walking, canoeing and sailing to relax.
+Born on the edge of the Lake District in the small market town of Ulverston, Gordon was brought up visiting the lakes and fells.
+He now lives in Ambleside where he still goes walking, canoeing and sailing to relax, and rebuilds drystone walls in the Lakes Parish, often teaching others.

+Leaving school and home at 15 he took an apprenticeship printing but because of health had to leave this, He was a trainee glassblower, an accounts clerk and a roadsweeper.
 At 18 he became a secretary for the CHA keeping up to 80 people a week happy on guided walks in the highlands of Scotland.
+He was a barman and a security guard.
 At 23 he worked in Taskforce North for the Lake District Planning Board where he soon became supervisor of the team doing ditching, walling and other footpath work.
+As a single parent he drove a lorry for a year taking his son with him.
 In the late 1980s he helped write walking guides for Clwyd CC in a Walks Around Wrexham series then was given the chance to republish Jack Baker's Walks in Clwyd, which he did by adding nature and historical interest in hand-written small booklets.
 Family Walks guides for Scarthin Books soon followed and also The Guide to the Maelor Way, also hand-written, following a long distance footpath along the Welsh borders on which he installed 60 stiles and signs voluntarily with help from an out-of-work landscape gardener.

 Soon other authors in the same field asked Gordon to publish their books.
-Today with over 20 books and many booklets Gordon has just finished contracting to Wrexham County.
-He has, over the last 27 years, erected around 1500 stiles and kissing gates in the county and strimmed over a hundred miles of paths including the heather tracks over Ruabon Mountain which can only be done in winter often in hail, rain and snow.
+Today with over 20 books and many booklets Gordon has finished contracting to Wrexham County.
+He has, over 27 years, erected around 1500 stiles and kissing gates in the county and strimmed over a hundred miles of paths including the heather tracks over Ruabon Mountain which can only be done in winter often in hail, rain and snow.
 In one community, (Overton) only 1 path was walkable when he arrived but with 150 stiles and kissing gates all the paths are open.
-However in 2013 Wrexham Council decided to tender all works to a single contractor and Gordon decided not to tender and take on more work but he continues to monitor Wrexham paths as Chair of the Ramblers Association County Committee.
-Also in 2013 Gordon was employed to build the retaining wall for a memorial to Tony Drake MBE on the Cambrian Way.
+However, in 2013, Wrexham Council decided to tender all works to a single contractor and Gordon decided not to tender and take on more work but continued to monitor Wrexham paths as Chair of the Ramblers Association County Committee until he moved to Ambleside in 2019.
+In 2013 Gordon was employed to build the retaining wall for a memorial to Tony Drake MBE on the Cambrian Way.
 (Interestingly Tony had produced the British standard stile which Gordon thinks he improved on with a higher hand post in Wrexham.)

 But you don’t have to walk to enjoy the various local history guides he publishes.
 Take a trip into Cheshire’s folklore with Roger Stephens, cruise the Chester Canal, find out about mills with Roy Wilding or see spectacular underground scenes with Cris Ebbs.

-If you still want to walk many guides are still available including four city walks in Chester Inside Out, and RJA Dutton’s amazing Hidden Highways of Cheshire or Hidden Highways of North Wales.
-Family Walks in the North Wales Borderlands is out of print as is Death in Chester and Gowy, Source to Sea but Family Walks on the North Wales Coast still available.
+If you still want to walk many guides are still available including four city walks in Chester Inside Out now only available second-hand, and RJA Dutton’s amazing Hidden Highways of Cheshire or Hidden Highways of North Wales.
+Family Walks in the North Wales Borderlands is out of print as is Death in Chester and Gowy, Source to Sea and Family Walks on the North Wales Coast.